frasertweedale/blog-fp/posts/2023-10-10-education-fund-modelling.md

 [haddock-State]: https://hackage.haskell.org/package/mtl-2.3.1/docs/Control-Monad-State-Lazy.html#t:State

 The model takes into account the contribution amount and the growth factor.
-To do this is has to work backwards in time.
+To do this it has to work backwards in time.
 Each `step` of the computation takes the schooling fee for that year, and the state value tracks the required balance of the fund.